OŚWIĘCIM

 She looked at her away team, and for the first time she felt like she belonged on this mission.
 Both of them covered it well, but she could see the panic just beneath the surface of their expressions.
 They may have known more about the history or the language, but she was their superior officer, and they looked to her for guidance.
 "They probably just lost communications while they were working on the warp core.
 Power surge.
 They'll have it fixed soon.
 I don't know about the two of you, but I don't want to wait around here for them to fix it.
 I would assume our next step is back in Berlin?"

-There was a moment's hesitation and then both Novak and Thomas regained their composure.
+There was a moment's hesitation, and then both Novak and Thomas regained their composure.
 Thomas especially.
 "Yes, sir," Thomas answered.
 "We'll need Eichmann's office."
 She handed Dax a folded piece of worn paper.
 "The Reichssicherheithauptamt or something along those lines.
 They coordinated all the transports."
 It was good to see her think again.
 Dax could tell that, until recently, she had felt just as useless as the Trill.
 This had all been Novak's game.

 Dax looked at the paper Thomas had given her.
 It contained only numbers.
 Some of them Dax could guess were dates, since the last digits in the set were "43."
 But it seemed to her the months were wrong.
 At first glance, Dax would have put them in August or September, but then she noticed the middle number was the same for all of them.
 The day and the month were transposed.
 It was not June 2, but February 6.
 The rest of the figures on the paper must have represented transports and possibly the number of people on each train.
 The stardate Bashir had marked on his comm badge fell neatly within the range of dates on the page.
 This was exactly what they had come for.